How can I become a professional fine art painter?

 I would love to be an fine art painter.
 I have a passion in art.
 I have many people that buy my art for charity and I would love to do for a living, but where do I start?.

 You’d probably be best-off finding a fellow fine art painter to give advice how they got started.
-Most of my art career has been geared more towards the design and illustration side of things, but if I were you, I’d get together a portfolio of my work and knock on the doors of local galleries to see if they would be interested in displaying and selling your art.
+Most of my art career has been geared more towards the design and illustration side of things.
+If I were you, I’d get together a portfolio of my work and knock on the doors of local galleries to see if they would be interested in displaying and selling your art.
 Or perhaps ask local restaurants or coffee shops?
-Possibly starting an online Etsy store might also be something worth looking in to?
-With this kind of thing it’s something you’re going to need to continue to built up gradually over time- both to build your artistic skills and to find an avenue to market and sell your art.
-It’s hard to be specific with the best venues or online platforms to sell at since different selling strategies will work for different people with different styles of art.
+Starting an online Etsy store might also be something worth looking in to?
+With this kind of thing it’s something you’re going to need to continue to built up gradually over time.
+Both to build your artistic skills and to find an avenue to market and sell your art.
+It’s hard to be specific with the best venues or online platforms to sell at since different selling strategies will work for different people and depending on different styles of art.
 It will need to just be a case of trying a few things and see if one turns into a business you can sustain and grow.

 How do you make money with art?